SAN (storage area network)

 - HPE Network Orchestrator helps you accelerate and simplify the process of configuring, monitoring and managing data centre SAN fabrics.

-- The HPE StoreFabric M- series Ethernet Switch Family offers high bandwidth, low latency network fabric dedicated for storage with fast, scalable and guaranteed transfer performance.
+- The HPE StoreFabric M-series Ethernet Switch Family offers high-bandwidth, low-latency network fabric designed for storage with fast, scalable and guaranteed transfer performance.

 If you need some assistance with analysis, design and support for your storage solution, we also offer services to help you modernise, migrate and protect your data storage.
 We’ll help you with every step of replacing your legacy systems with cohesive storage solutions.